-Amazing Race Season 29 Episode 1: Spoilers, Recaps And Commentary
+‘Amazing Race’ Season 29 Episode 1: Spoilers, Recaps, And Commentary

 — C-Unit (@CUnitFootball) March 31, 2017

-In Scoot, teams could race canoes along a short course against a local professional team; if they lost, they’d be given a head start on the next try, then a bigger head start on the next try, and so on.
+In Scoot, teams could race canoes along a short course against a local professional team.
+If they lost, they’d be given a head start on the next try, then a bigger head start on the next try, and so on.
 In Shoot, teams could stand in the canoe and shoot at targets using a traditional bow and arrow used by a local tribe.

-Seth & Olive finished Scoot on their second attempt, and were given a clue that sent them to the first Pit Stop, meeting Phil under a flag along a busy highway.
+Seth and Olive finished Scoot on their second attempt and were given a clue that sent them to the first Pit Stop, meeting Phil under a flag along a busy highway.
 At the river, some teams struggled with the Detour, and with each other, while other teams, late to arrive, struggled to finish before darkness.
-Unfortunately for Kevin & Jenn, darkness fell and the Detour was closed before they could finish.
+Unfortunately for Kevin and Jenn, darkness fell and the Detour was closed before they could finish.

-Seth & Olive were the first to arrive at the Pit Stop.
+Seth and Olive were the first to arrive at the Pit Stop.
 As the other teams straggled in, Phil talked to them about their choices of teammates.
 Despite the bickering, all of the players insisted that made the right choices in their teams.
-Kevin and Jenn arrived at the Pit Stop in 10th place, but were given a two-hour penalty for not completing the Detour.
-Last-place arrivals Liz & Mike arrived to find that they were last, but because of Kevin and Jenn’s penalty, they were actually 10th place and would continue to compete.
+Kevin and Jenn arrived at the Pit Stop in 10th place but were given a two-hour penalty for not completing the Detour.
+Last-place arrivals Liz and Mike arrived to find that they were last, but because of Kevin and Jenn’s penalty, they were actually 10th place and would continue to compete.
 Kevin and Jenn were the first team eliminated.

 Some Analysis

-Right now the smart money seems to be on Seth & Olive.
+Right now, the smart money seems to be on Seth and Olive.
 The cop and the firefighter both get along, and each competitor’s strengths makes up for the other’s weaknesses.
-Similarly, Becca and Floyd have become instant BFF’s.
-Meanwhile, bickering teams Mike & Liz and Brooke & Scott will provide producers with plenty of drama to show the cameras, but how they handle further stops on the race remains to be seen.
+Similarly, Becca and Floyd have become instant BFFs.
+Meanwhile, bickering teams Mike and Liz and Brooke and Scott will provide producers with plenty of drama to show the cameras, but how they handle further stops on the race remains to be seen.

 The Amazing Race airs on Thursdays at 10 p.m.
 Eastern Time on CBS.